wazuh/wazuh-documentation/source/user-manual/manager/wazuh-archives.rst

       :width: 80%

    You can extract and verify specific details on the activities such as commands, services, paths, and more from the JSON log.
-   Below, you can identify the initial process creation and the attributes related to the executed command:
+   Below, you can identify the process access and the attributes related to the executed command:

    .. code-block:: console
       :emphasize-lines: 7, 25